gram12321/bezzerpersuit/docs/AIpromt_codecleaning.md

 ### **Cleanup Targets**
 - **Illogical Code Placement**: Functions/services in wrong directories or files
+    - ** Check for business logic in UI components should be in service\
+    - ** check for CRUD operation in service files - should be in database\ files
-- **Duplicate Code**: Repeated functionality across multiple files
+- **Duplicate Code**: Repeated functionality across multiple files Also check for very similiar code, that could be refactored without much loss
 - **Unnecessary Code**: Dead code, unused imports, placeholder functions
 - **Redundant Code**: Multiple implementations of the same functionality
 - **Inefficient Code**: Performance bottlenecks, unnecessary database calls, poor algorithms
 - **Excessive Comments**: Overly descriptive comments that state the obvious, Remove obvious comments that restate what the code does, keep only business logic explanations and non-obvious technical details.
 Or comments written to/from Humans

 ### **Specific Areas to Review**
 - **Services**: `src/lib/services/` - Check for duplicate functionality across user/, sales/, wine/, core/